aaronschanz/XLaero/README.md

   }
 }
 ```
-* Given, you want to query multiple/all entries of the content type `service`:
+* Given, you want to query multiple/all entries of the content type `service`, use:
 ```
 query {
   allStrapiService {